Author of women’s fiction, blogger on current events and women’s experience

 I care about human trafficking.

 Twice I had the privilege of accompanying my husband to Seoul, ROK, for a semester.
-Each Wednesday former Comfort Women, women who survived sexual slavery under the Japanese, and their supporters gather in front of the Japanese embassy in Seoul.
+Each Wednesday surviving Comfort Women, sexual slaves of the Imperial Japanese Army before and during World War II, along with their supporters, gather in front of the Japanese embassy in Seoul.
 In 2005 I twice joined them.

 Human trafficking isn’t just a problem of the past.